 Cost of Maintenance

 If you’re purchasing a brand-new car, in most cases you won’t have to worry too much about costly repairs.
 However, to extend the lifespan of your car and fight depreciation it’s still important to take it in for regular maintenance.
-According to data from Consumer Reports, maintenance and repair costs make up 4% of the total ownership costs of a car.
+According to data from Consumer Reports, maintenance and repair costs make up 4 percent of the total ownership costs of an auto.
 Most costs are covered by a factory warranty during this time, but some vehicles still can incur higher costs than others.
 The Porsche Cayenne SUV can cost $4,000 in maintenance costs during five years of ownership, which is far higher than most others in its class.

-No matter what type of car you are driving, you can minimise your costs by keeping an eye on your budget, including how much you’re spending on maintenance, insurance, and fuel.
-This will help you keep car ownership costs under control.
+No matter what type of car you are driving, you can minimise your annual costs by keeping an eye on your budget, including how much you’re spending on maintenance services, insurance, and fuel.
+This will help you save money by keeping car ownership costs under control.
 With good and careful budgeting, your personal finances will surely take a turn for the better even if you own a car.